 Based on our years of experience with clients looking to integrate open innovation into their innovation activities, we have compiled a list of challenges that many teams face when trying to apply the approach to their organization.

 1. Lack of clear goals for open innovation

 For successful open innovation endeavors, it is imperative that you have clearly defined goals for open innovation projects to be able to measure success and build trust within the organization.
 Without clear goals, it is difficult to set direction and motivate others in the company to participate.
 You have to define:

-- Objectives: What problem do you want to achieve with an open innovation initiative?
+- Objectives: What do you want to achieve with an open innovation initiative?
 Do you want to identify disruptive solutions for specific search fields or new ideas to improve existing offerings?
 Or are you looking for collaboration opportunities with startups?
 Who is your target group; are submissions limited to the company's customers and partners or extended to the general public?

 - Ownership: Who is responsible for digesting promising idea submissions further?

 - Problem: What problem do you want to solve with an open innovation initiative?

 - Timeline and milestones: Is the open innovation challenge always-on (constantly offering externals the opportunity to submit proposals) or time-bound (your campaign has an end date by which you would like to receive as many proposals as possible)?
 Are there milestones or different phases?

 The German engineering and technology company Bosch, for instance, had a very clear goal when launching the Bosch Open Innovation Partnerships platform.
 They aim to receive outside-in perspectives for defined search fields relevant to their strategic direction and co-create with startups, universities, and other experts.
 The platform allows them to access and coordinate idea submissions easily.